bersler/OpenLogReplicator-tutorials/images/README.md

-# Docker images creation scripts
+# Docker images

+This folder contains scripts to create Docker images used in this project.

-## Oracle XE 21.3 image
+## Oracle Database 21.3 XE

 Image name is: `oracle/database:21.3.0-xe`